nimh-sfim/Eye-Metrics-Cerebral-Blindness/README.md

 # Documentation for Kronemer et al., Communications Biology, 2025

+Abstract: Cerebral blindness is caused by damage to the primary visual pathway.
+Some people with cerebral blindness retain degraded vision and non-visual sensations and can perform visually guided behaviors within their blind visual field.
+These cases raise questions about visual conscious perception and residual neural processing in cerebral blindness.
+A major challenge in this research is that subjective reporting on experiences in the blind field can be unreliable.
+Alternatively, eye metrics offer a promising objective marker of conscious awareness, conscious content, and brain activity.
+In this study, we recorded visual stimulus-evoked pupil size, blink, and microsaccade responses in neurotypical participants and both the sighted and blind fields of cerebrally blind participants.
+For most patients, we found that eye metrics inferred conscious awareness in the blind field.
+Also, pupil size responded to both real and illusory stimulus luminance in the sighted field but not in the blind field.
+Furthermore, eye metrics were linked to visual stimulus-evoked occipital cortical field potentials in the blind field, suggesting residual cortical processing.
+These findings support eye metrics as an indicator of visual conscious perception and neural processing in cerebral blindness, with potential applications for tracking vision recovery following damage to the primary visual pathway.

-The following information details the data sources, analysis scripts, and visualization methods for the results and figures presented in Kronemer et al., 2025.
-Full methods and statistical analyses details are written in the Kronemer et al., 2025 Methods and Statistical Analyses sections.
+The following information details the data sources and analysis scripts for the results and figures presented in Kronemer et al., Communications Biology, 2025.
+Full methods and statistical analyses details are written in the Kronemer et al., Communications Biology, 2025 Methods and Statistical and Reproducibility sections.
+All source data are available at https://osf.io/cygmj/

 ## RAW DATA